 Mister Rogers would have welcomed Ena Bronstein back to the “neighborhood” that she left over 25 years ago.
-He’d say that she planned to honor her friends, former neighbors, and piano students by giving them a very special reunion concert wrapped in love and caring.
+He’d say that she planned to honor her friends, former neighbors, and piano students by giving them a very special reunion concert wrapped in love.

 And so it happened that our Fresno “neighborhood” piano teacher who had emigrated to the East Coast, returned “home” to her roots to bestow a musical gift that left an indelible memory.